Disposal guide

 Can I throw fluorescent bulbs in the trash?

 Federal EPA Universal Waste rules require recycling.
 Many states enforce this strictly (CA, ME, MN, NH, VT, WA, MA).
-Even where trashing isn't banned, mercury contamination is real — always recycle.
+Even where trashing is not banned, mercury contamination is real, so always recycle.
 Home Depot, Lowe's, IKEA, and HHW all accept them free.

 What do I do if a CFL breaks?

-Open windows for at least 10 minutes, leave the room, then return with stiff paper / cardboard to scoop fragments, use sticky tape for small pieces, and damp paper towels for residue.
-Seal everything in a glass jar or heavy plastic bag, label 'BROKEN FLUORESCENT — HHW', and take to your county HHW site.
-Vacuum only after visible cleanup.
+Open the windows for at least 10 minutes and leave the room.
+Then return with stiff paper or cardboard to scoop the fragments, sticky tape for small pieces, and damp paper towels for residue.
+Seal everything in a glass jar or a heavy plastic bag, label it 'BROKEN FLUORESCENT, HHW', and take it to your county HHW site.
+Only vacuum after the visible cleanup is done.

 Are LED bulbs hazardous?